51Degrees/documentation/src/concepts/data/flowdata.md

 ## Introduction

-Flow data is a container that encasulates all the data related to a single Pipeline process request.
+Flow data is a container that encapsulates all the data related to a single Pipeline process request.

 Flow data has several sub-containers that are used to segment the data that it contains:
 * Evidence